-Application of provisions of this Code to market retail contracts63
+15 Application of provisions of this Code to market retail contracts51

-- (1) Other provisions of this Code apply to market retail contracts, to the extent provided by those provisions. - (2) If a clause provides that a provision of this Code applies in relation to market retail contracts or that the clause is a minimum requirement in relation to market retail contracts: - (a) the provision is a term or condition decided by the Commission for the purpose of section 36(1) of the Electricity Industry Act and section 43(1) of

-Industry Act and 43(2) of the Gas Industry Act provide that if a term or condition is void because it is inconsistent with a term or condition decided by the Commission, the term or condition decided by the Commission is deemed to form part of the contract in place of the void term or condition.
+- (1) Other provisions of this Code apply to market retail contracts, to the extent provided by those provisions. - (2) If a clause provides that a provision of this Code applies in relation to market retail contracts or that the clause is a minimum requirement in relation to market retail contracts: - (a) the provision is a term or condition decided by the Commission for the purpose of section 36(1) of the Electricity Industry Act and section 43(1) of the Gas Industry Act in relation to relevant customers who purchase energy under a market retail contract;52 and - (b) the terms and conditions of the contract must not be inconsistent with the provision; and - (c) the terms and conditions of the contract may supplement or augment the operation of the provision; and - (d) the terms and conditions of the contract must not diminish the operation of the provision; and - (e) the provision prevails to the extent of any inconsistency with any other term or condition of the contract.

-63 Clause 19 of the ERC v10 provides that where a retailer and a customer agree to a new term or condition that is inconsistent with specified provisions of the ERC v10, the existing energy contract terminates and the parties enter into a new market contract.
-There is no equivalent to clause 19 in the NERR.
+51 Clause 19 of the ERC provides that where a retailer and a customer agree to a new term or condition that is inconsistent with specified provisions of the ERC, the existing energy contract terminates and the parties enter into a new market contract.
+There is no equivalent to claused 19 in the NERR.
 Instead section 33 of the NERL provides that a small customer and a retailer may enter into a market retail contract as agreed between the parties.
-Unlike the ERC v10, the NERR sets out whether a particular rule is applicable to standard retail contracts or market retail contracts on a rule by rule basis.
+Unlike the ERC, the NERR sets out whether a particular rule is applicable to standard retail contracts or market retail contracts on a rule by rule basis.
 Clause 19 will not be included in the new draft instrument.
 The minimum requirements for market retail contracts in Victoria are set out in the sections 36(1) of the Electricity Industry Act and 43(1) of the Gas Industry Act .
 Therefore references to these provisions of the Electricity Industry Act and Gas Industry Act are included in this instrument.